-Today, let’s face it, many people who attend church services regularly are not actively seeking a committed relationship with Jesus.
+Let’s face something else.
+Many people who regularly attend church services are not actively pursuing a committed relationship with Jesus.
 Nor are they actively trying to live according to his commands.
-A genuine seeker, attending church services for the first time, may assume that the people they meet all have the relationship with Jesus that they themselves are looking for.
+A genuine seeker, attending church services for the first time, may assume that the people they see there have the relationship with God that they themselves are looking for.
 They may also assume that church services are all that we, who claim to serve God, have to offer.
 They may become discouraged.

-I would suggest that a seeker needs a simple environment where they can spend time with one or more Christians who really do know what it is like to have a love relationship with Jesus.
-These people won’t have all the answers, none of us do, but it will be an environment where the seeker can ask questions, learn to pray and learn to start living according to the commands of Jesus.
-(Jesus said that new disciples should be taught to obey everything that he commanded his disciples (Matthew 28:19-20).
+I would suggest that a seeker needs a simple environment where they can spend time in conversation with one or more Christians who really know what it means to have a love relationship with God.
+These people won’t have all the answers (none of us do) but it will be a place where the seeker can ask questions, learn to pray and learn to start living according to the commands of Jesus.
+(Jesus said that new disciples should be taught to obey everything that he commanded his disciples – Matthew 28:19-20).
 The Christians who are discipling the seeker must have the time and commitment to work with them, as well as the spiritual maturity and experience necessary to do so effectively.

 Here’s a question.
-If revival breaks out soon (and many of us are praying that it will) are our churches equipped to respond to large numbers of people who want to know Jesus?
-Our task will be to disciple and encourage these people as they develop their love relationship with our Lord and Saviour and live in obedience to his teachings.
-Is there a danger that we will respond only by encouraging these people to join our brand of Christian culture?
+If revival breaks out soon (and many of us are praying that it will) are we equipped to respond to large numbers of people who want to be right with God?
+Our task will be to disciple and encourage these people as they develop their love relationship with Jesus and live in obedience to his teachings.
+Is there a danger that we will respond only by encouraging them to join our brand of Christian culture?
 If the person who is wanting to be right with God does not find what they are looking for, they will not stick around, and they may never make the connection with him that they so desperately need.